 Depending on their thickness and their MERV rating (more on that in a bit), pleated filters can trap allergens like mold spores, pollen, and pet dander; pollutants like smoke; and pathogens like viruses and bacteria.

-Pleated filters range from about 1-6 inches in thickness.
+Pleated filters range from about one to six inches in thickness.
 At the 4-6-inch size, pleated filters are more commonly known as media filters, and are often housed in a metal frame.

 As a general rule, the thicker the filter, the more particles it can trap, and the better quality air it can deliver.
 Thicker filters last longer too.

 HEPA stands for “high-efficiency particulate air.”
-And as the name indicates, HEPA filters are highly efficient at removing particles from the air, even those that are microscopic in size.
+And as the name indicates, HEPA filters are very efficient at removing even microscopic particles from the air.
 In fact, this is the HEPA filter’s specialty – it cleans indoor air by removing nearly all airborne pollutants and contaminants.